lydell/dual/readme.md

 In the beginning of this section, I said that the first thing that happens when you press down a dual-role key is that {downKey down} is sent.
 That is actually not true. {downKey down} is not sent until the timeout has passed.
 That's why only the upKey is sent, and the combination does not occur, as described above.
 But why?
-Well, here we go:

 As mentioned under [Pros & Cons](#pros--cons), what makes it possible to combine a modifier key with another key is that the modifier only does something when held down.
 However, that is not true for